aviupadhyayula/almanac/README.md

 Credits
 -------
-Thanks to Ethan Hu and the STWing Lounge for making this all happen.
+Thanks to Ethan Hu and the STWing Lounge for making this all happen!